-The same applies to your money.
-Making minor changes in your spending habits can result in huge payoffs for your pocketbook.
-Check out these examples of the dollars you could save by small tweaks in your spending habits.
+Making minor changes in your spending habits can help you save money faster than you think.
+Check out these examples of the dollars you could save by small budget cuts and tweaks in your spending habits.

 1. Dining out options